robin-peter/iqid-alphas/README.md

-**08-28-2024:** updates are being made to the main branch over the next month.
-Please stay tuned.

 # iqid-alphas
 A Python-based framework for listmode data processing, image processing, and dosimetry using the iQID camera digital autoradiograph, as described in the